fauziralpiandi/zira.my.id/content/notes/big-bang.md

 And if you were to ask whether I could ever let go, I possess but one answer: no, I will never yield to your plea to desist.
 Should it entail bearing all consequences, I shall accept them with unwavering resolve.
 Should it demand walking alone, I will proceed, even if the path does not favor me.

-### The Decision I’ve Never Once Regretted.
+### The Decision I’ve Never Once Regretted—

 So let me exist, unforced, undisturbing, without altering who you are.
 That, in itself, is sufficient—sufficient to make me feel truly alive.

 I am profoundly thankful for that, indeed :)

-## Contemplate This with Utmost Deliberation.
+## Contemplate This with Utmost Deliberation,

 It would be wiser **not to place your hopes on time** for this matter, for **time will change nothing...**